-Determination and collection of corporate profit tax
+Determination and collection of corporate income tax

-Any taxpayer who starts up a business in the course of the year shall file a tax declaration within 15 days from the date of registration with competent authorities.
-The tax declaration shall be filed within 180 days from the expiration of period for which the tax is determined.
+Any taxpayer who starts up a business in the course of the year shall file a tax return within 15 days from the date of registration with competent authorities.
+The tax return shall be filed within 180 days from the expiration of period for which the tax is determined.

-If any taxpayer has paid in advance less tax than it was bound to pay according to the tax declaration, it shall pay the difference before filing the tax declaration.
-If any taxpayer has paid in advance more tax than it was bound to pay according to the tax declaration, the excessive amount paid in shall be regarded as an advance on the following tax period or be reimbursed to the taxpayer at its request.
+If any taxpayer has paid in advance less tax than it was bound to pay according to the tax return, it shall pay the difference before filing the tax return.
+If any taxpayer has paid in advance more tax than it was bound to pay according to the tax return, the excessive amount paid in shall be regarded as an advance on the following tax period or to be reimbursed to the taxpayer at its request.